 What information does Turinglab collect about me?

-In order to use the many features of our platform you need to make an account.
-During account creation, as a student we ask you for your full name, month and year of birth, gender and (optional) email address to reset your password (over 13’s) or obtain permission from parents (under 13’s).
+In order to use some features of our platform you need to make an account.
+During account creation, as a student we first ask for your age.
+We do not store this data, we just use it to determine if you are over the age of 13.
+If you are 13 years or over, we ask you for your first name, surname (optional) and email address.
+This is the only personal information we store.
+For students under 13, we have a separate process outlined in the section below.
 As a teacher we collect your full name, your learning environment (typically a school) and your email address.
 You can read below about why, and how we use this information.

 When you use the Turinglab platform, we store a limited amount of information about how you use the platform, including your progress through our learning materials, which pages you have visited, any code you have written or console messages you may have logged.
 This information is shared with the teacher who manages your classroom, with the Turinglab team who moderate content on the site and may be shared with our partners, sponsors or contractors in an anonymised format - with all personal information removed.